kaoriito/twostagetask/README.md

 ![Image of Pop-up 1](images/popup1.png)

-3. Next, go to __Security & Privacy__ in __System Preferences__ by typing in "Security & Privacy" in the search icon, or going to __Apple Menu > System Preferences > Security & Preferences__.
+3. Next, go to __Security & Privacy__ in __System Preferences__ by typing in "Security & Privacy" in the spotlight search icon, or going to __Apple Menu > System Preferences > Security & Preferences__.

 4. You should see this screen below.
 Where it says "TwoStageInstaller_mcr" was blocked from use because it is not from an identified developer, click on "Open Anyway".

 ![Image of Security & Preferences](images/security.png)

-5. You may see another warning you that the developer is unverified.
+5. You may see another warning that the developer is unverified.
 Click on "Open" again.

 6. When you see a __Java__ pop-up saying "java wants to make changes".
 Go ahead and enter in your computer user name and password.